Yu Narukami: Casting

 Yu's voice acting has been handled by Daisuke Namikawa in Japanese.
 Besides the game, Namikawa voiced the character in a drama CD before the anime's premiere.
 He considered Yu as an honest young man.
 However, he felt the Yu from the game and the anime to be completely different based on the directions he was given to act.
 In retrospective, Namikawa finds his work interesting due to the amount of actors he worked with.
 Since Narukami was a silent character in the video game, the actor felt his portrayal in the anime more challenging, and thus had to act more.
 He took a liking to both Yu's daily life as well as his fights in the TV World.

 Johnny Yong Bosch voices the character in English.
 Bosch felt uneasy about voicing Yu due to the fact he also voiced another character from the game, Tohru Adachi.
 However, when he initially learned that the protagonist would have very few lines, his worry evaporated.
 It was first planned that Yu's voice actor for the anime would be recast, because he and Adachi would begin to interact several more times.
 However, in the end Bosch remained as the voice of Yu to avoid disappointing the fans.
 In order to solve the problem of having both of his characters sound too similar, he decided to speak in a lower register for Yu.
+Nazeeh Tarsha assumes the role for the English release of Persona 4 Revival.